HenriTEL/gitblog2/README.md

 Low priority:

+* Add about page (and link to it from pp) based on user bio and README.md
 * Check draft support (set meta publish_date to first `mv`)
-* Make a script to remove unused icons
+* Use user's profile handle first and commit author only as a fallback
 * E2E tests
 * Deal with TODOs or make issues for newcomers
 * Improve score on <https://pagespeed.web.dev/analysis/https-blog-henritel-com/oktd50o2sy?form_factor=desktop>
 * Add doc for customisation
+  * Change template + accessible variables
+  * Add icons
+  * Change main color theme
+* Make a script to remove unused icons
 * Make a better TOC extension (remove div and classes)
+* Make markdown renderer set loading="lazy" on img tags
-* Unit tests
+* Unit tests, pagespeed test
+* Linting (pylint + pyre?)
+* Refactor lib.py into multiple files
 * Add contributing section
 * Remove div and classes from footnotes